mr-jaemin/ge-mri/How-to/Diffusion_PSD/README.md

-# GEHC MRI Diffusion PSD: Phase-Encoding Polarity & Native Resolution
+# GEHC Diffusion: Phase-Encoding Polarity & Native Resolution

 This guide explains how to manage **phase-encoding polarity** and **native resolution reconstruction** in GE HealthCare diffusion EPI using type-in PSDs such as `epi2alt`, `epi2as`, `epi2asalt`.